-Since both the SIPP and AFDC QC samples come from the same population, we can compare the distributions of the nominal benefit levels in the two samples.
-Figure 3 shows the estimated density of log nominal benefit levels and table 4 reports summary statistics and the result of the Kolmogorov-Smirnov test of equality of the two distributions.
-A comparison of the estimated densities and the sample means shows that benefits are indeed underreported.
+Table IV.
+Comparison of the distribution of welfare benefits in SIPP and QC samples estimated densities and the sample means shows that benefits are indeed underreported.
 Indeed the Kolmogorov-Smirnov test confirms that the distribution in the SIPP sample is significantly different from the distribution in the AFDC QC.
-The variance of welfare benefits in the SIPP is larger than in the AFDC QC which is a necessary condition forclassical measurement error in the log benefits.
+The variance of welfare benefits in the SIPP is larger than in the AFDC QC, which is a necessary condition for classical measurement error in the log benefits.